Symplectic capacities, unperturbed curves, and convex toric domains: Introduction

 However, two broad questions naturally become apparent: \begin{enumerate} \item What is the role of symplectic field theory?
 Namely, it is known that SFT typically requires virtually perturbing moduli spaces of pseudoholomorphic curves, and yet ultimately all of the data of $\gapac_k(X)$ should be carried by honest pseudoholomorphic curves in $\wh{X}$ and $\R \times \bdy X$, so does one really need the full SFT package?\footnote{As outlined in \cite[\S1]{HSC}, we also expect an alternative definition of $\gapac_k$ using ($S^1$-equivariant) Floer theory instead of symplectic field theory.
 Since this involves Hamiltonian perturbations and many associated choices, it is also quite difficult to compute directly from the definition.} \item How does one actually compute $\gapac_1,\gapac_2,\gapac_3,\dots$ for Liouville domains of interest?
 Note that even computing $\gapac_k$ for a four-dimensional ellipsoid is a nontrivial problem. \end{enumerate} \NI Note that these questions are coupled, since a concrete answer to (1) could open up new direct avenues for computations as in (2).

 The primary purpose of this paper is to address both of these questions.
-In short: \begin{enumerate} \item We give an ersatz definition of $\gapac_k$, denoted by $\gt_k$, which is simple and explicit and does not require any virtual perturbations. \item We compute $\gt_k$ for all four-dimensional convex toric domains.
+In short: \begin{enumerate} \item We give an ersatz definition of $\gapac_k$, denoted by $\gt_k$, which is simple and explicit and does not require any virtual perturbations. \item We compute (or at least reduce to elementary combinatorics) $\gt_k$ for all four-dimensional convex toric domains.
 This gives a large family of examples which includes ellipsoids and polydisks as special cases. \end{enumerate} Combining these, one can directly extract many new symplectic embedding obstructions.
 As an illustration, the recent work \cite{cristofaro2021higher} applies our computations for ellipsoids and polydisks in order to obstruct various stabilized symplectic embeddings between these.
 Remarkably, these obstructions are often sharp, at least when certain aspect ratios are integral; see Example~\ref{ex:concrete} and Remark~\ref{rmk:poly_formula}.